 Multilingual Speech Recognition

-This model provides the possibility to combine multiple languages under the same model, so that at the end the algorithm may decide to which language does this sentence belong.
+This model provides the possibility to combine multiple languages under the same model, so that at the end the this results in the algorithm being able to classify the language of a sentence.

 The algorithm idea is not new, rather it is an improvement over an already existed model (Listen-Attend-Spell attention based sequence-to-sequence ASR by William Chan) so that it can be adapted to help the purpose of differentiating the languages.